News

 The call comes as new research from Airbnb analyses the impact of short-term rentals on Cape Town’s economy and housing market, which shows little to no correlation between Airbnbs and rising rents.

-Dedicated listings on Airbnb, homes which are shared more than the typical listing, accounted for less than 0.9% of all formal housing units in the city, which is less than 1.5% of the number of additional housing units needed to meet growing housing demand over the next four years.
+Dedicated listings on Airbnb, homes which are shared more than the typical listing, accounted for less than 0.9% of all formal housing units in the city, which is less than 1.5% of the number of additional housing units needed to meet the growing housing demand over the next four years.

 The analysis on the impacts of hosting also shows that stays on Airbnb contributed an estimated R14.4bn to GDP and supported 42,000 jobs in Cape Town in 2023 alone.
-Survey data from hosts also shows that for around half, hosting is an economic lifeline that actually helps them afford their homes.
+Survey data from hosts also shows that for around half, hosting is an economic lifeline that helps them afford their homes.

 Call for registration